At PetEdge, one of the questions we're most often asked by groomers is:

-That's why it's important to talk to our product support team before you buy your next clipper.
+Our Clipper Usage Guide can provide great information for your next clipper purchase or how to care for your current clippers.
+You can check out our Clippers and Blades section on PetEdge.com or call our product support team, 800-PetEdge, before you buy your next clipper.
 Our team of professional groomers and pet care professionals can help you choose the clipper that's best for you by asking these key questions:

 Clipper motors primarily fall into two different categories: permanent magnetic rotary and universal magnetic rotary.
 Permanent magnetic rotary motors are sealed motors that come pre-lubricated and require no internal maintenance.
 Universal magnetic motors are geared motors that offer more power and more torque, but do require periodic maintenance.

 The Andis® AGRC Power Groom Clipper has a low maintenance permanent magnetic rotary motor.

 2. What types of coats will you be grooming?